rizac/web-KPI-memo/README.md

 #### Logrotate

 In Ubuntu, alongside `access.log` you might see also several g-zipped files, e.g.
-`access.1.log.gz`, `access.2.log.gz`, and so on.
-These are files created by the utility `logrotate` which regularly checks and optimizes spaces on disk by compressing old log files, *rotating* (rename files with a different suffix) and eventually deleting them.
+`access.1.log.gz`, `access.2.log.gz`.
+These files are created by the system utility `logrotate` that periodically renames and compresses a log file when it reaches a certain threshold (usually a maximum file size, age, or number of records), creating a new empty file with the original name (this process is called Log rotation).

+`logrotate` can be configured for both Nginx and Apache.
-For instance, `less /etc/logrotate.d/nginx` might show the content of a typical logrotate config. for Nginx:
+For instance, `less /etc/logrotate.d/nginx`:

 ```
       /var/log/nginx/*.log {
         daily